AdaCore/training_material/courses/rust_essentials/200_error_handling/01-overview.rst

 Expected Errors vs. Logic Violations
 --------------------------------------

-* Some errors can be handled by the code
+* Recoverable errors should be handled by the code

   * File not found
   * Network timeout
   * Invalid programmer input

-* Sometimes we just need to reboot the system
+* Unrecoverable errors mean we need to reboot the system

   * Impossible state reached
   * Violated assumptions/invariant